The Legal Division, an office which has not had a regular boss since 2013, has been assigned a permanent chief.

 Rodriguez, who originally came from the private sector, has said of her new assignment, “My new work is exciting because it is a new specialized field for me.
 Considering my age, I no longer aspire for higher positions.
 I just want to work, serve the government for the next three and a half years.”

-Rodriguez took her Bachelor’s Degree in Mass Communications and her Law Degree at the Far Eastern University.
-After passing the Bar, she took to corporate practice and became the corporate secretary of various SEC and PSE listed companies.
+Rodriguez graduated Cum Laude with a Bachelor’s Degree in Mass Communications from the Far Eastern University (FEU).
+She qualified as an entrance scholar and took her Law degree at the FEU Institute of Law.
+After passing the Bar, she took to corporate practice and became the corporate secretary of various SEC and PSE-listed companies.
 Although corporate law has been her bread and butter, she has also served in an advisory capacity as a consultant to the executive secretary of the Office of the President, the Senate, and the Public Estates Authority.